JoolsHattey/webprog-coursework/README.md

 ## Quiz Editor

+### Response Export
+You can export the responses for a quiz either as a JSON file directly donwloaded or you can choose to create a Google Sheet which is exported to your Google Drive.
+Clicking export to Google Sheets will request login scopes to access the API (requested scopes are not able to access any files not created by this app), this will then send the auth code to the server which creates a spreasheet from the responses and saves to Google Drive.

 ### Drag and drop questions
 I had to create a custom drag and drop and the HTML drag and drop api does not support mobile.
 I created a component to manage a list of elements which can be dragged to reorder.